 All remote services remain in place for students who are studying away from Oxford, self-isolating or would prefer not to visit the Library in person.

-Members of the University and external visitors are usually admitted by prior appointment with the Librarian, but access is currently limited due to COVID-19 restrictions.
+Members of the University and external visitors are only admitted by prior appointment with the Librarian.